FactomProject/factom-docs/api/includes/_factomd-api.md

 You may also provide the full marshaled transaction, instead of a hash, and it will be hashed for you.

-The reponses vary based off the type:
+The responses vary based on the type:

 ### Entries